-Because OU Campus is a decoupled system, pages, files, and some other types of OU Campus content must be published for changes to appear on your live website.
+Because OU Campus is a decoupled system, you must publish pages, files, and other content for changes to appear on your live website.

-If you don't have permission to publish pages, you see the option to Submit for Approval instead.
+If you don't have permission to publish pages, you see the option to Submit.

 Publish OptionsLink to this section

-Final check reviews your page or other file before publishing it.
-It checks the rendered version of your page: i.e., what the page looks like on the live website.
-This includes any reusable content used on the page.
-The checks are the same as those used for page check.
+Final check reviews the rendered version of your page or file (i.e., what your page looks like on your live website) before publishing it.
+Final check reviews reusable content on the page and performs the same checks as page check.

-- Output Selector: Some pages create more than one item when published, i.e. both a web page (html) and a PDF file.
-Use this dropdown to change which item is being reviewed by the checks.
+- Some pages create more than one item when published, i.e., both a web page (HTML) and a PDF file.

-- Run All: Click to run all available checks (Spelling, Links, W3C Valid, and Accessibility).
+- Run All Checks: Click to run all available checks (spelling, links, W3C valid, and accessibility).

-- Spelling: Checks the spelling of the page.
+- Spelling: Select a language and click to check the spelling on the page.

-- Links: Checks for broken links on the page.
+- Links: Click to check for broken links on the page.

-- W3C Valid: Checks for valid HTML and XHTML code on the page.
+- W3C Valid: Click to check for valid HTML and XHTML code on the page.

-- Accessibility: Checks that the page conforms to accessibility standards.
+- Accessibility: Click to check that the page conforms to accessibility standards.

-- Publish Target: If your website has been set up with more than one publish target, you can publish a page or file to a different location than the live website.
-Use this dropdown to select which one.
+- If your website has been set up with more than one publish target, you can publish a page or file to a different location than the live website.

-- Version Description: Enter a description of the updates to the page to accompany the page version.
+- Version Description: Enter a description of changes for the version history.

 Level 10 users can enforce final check at site settings, so that a page has to pass it before it can be published.